 Offered on Ebay was this plastic model with 'BQM-34A FIREBEE' and 'BB' logo (from Ryan Builds Better) on the base.
 Dimensions are 9" length and 5 1/2" wing span.
 The manufacturer is not yet established, but considering the similarity of the metal model below, it could be Fermo.

-Again found on Ebay is this desk model of the Firebee I, painted orange with black tips.
+Again found on Ebay, in 2010, is this desk model of the Firebee I, painted orange with black tips.
 It measures 2.75" / 70 mm length and 1.75" / 44 mm span.
 The length suggests a scale of around 1:100, but the wing span does not agree.

 Ray Vitkus owns this model of the supersonic BQM-34E/F. The manufacturer is not yet established.